Healthy Heart Yoga Series – check the schedule & sign up here

-The Healthy Heart Yoga Series is an ongoing series of 90 minute therapeutic yoga classes.
+The Healthy Heart Yoga class is an ongoing series of therapeutic yoga classes.
 Students are guided through gentle yoga postures and movements.
 The class learns several highly effective yogic breathing practices, referred to as pranayama in traditional yoga.
 Other motor sensory practices, with roots in yogic tradition are shared.
 These include such things as of mudra, Yoga Nidra, and guided and mindfulness meditation.

 The main goal of the Healthy Heart series is to reduce blood pressure and to gradually reestablish balance within the circulatory system.
 Each week specific themes relevant to controlling hypertension as well as overall health are introduced.
 Some examples of the themes are: the importance of relaxation in lowering of blood pressure, reducing levels of stress, and the long-term value of breathing better.